-Natural gas will continue to make a significant contribution to energy supply in Germany over the coming decades.
-In particular, gas can continue to play an important role as a bridge from fossil fuels to renewable energy.
-Germany also extracts its own gas.
-But 93% of the gas it uses is imported, mainly from Russia, Norway and the Netherlands.
-Natural gas reaches Germany via pipelines, and is subsequently fed into the German long-distance gas grid and the downstream distribution grid.
+Gas will continue to make a major contribution to Germany’s energy supply in the coming decades.
+Only a small proportion of the natural gas used in Germany is produced in the country, Over 90% of the gas it uses is imported, mainly from Russia, Norway and the Netherlands.
+Natural gas reaches Germany via pipelines, and is subsequently fed into the German long-distance gas grid and the downstream distribution grids.

 An important role in the energy transition

 Natural gas is the second most important primary energy source in Germany’s energy mix, after petroleum.
-In 2015, its share of primary energy consumption amounted to 21.1 per cent.
+In 2017, its share in Germany’s primary energy consumption amounted to 23.8%.

 The total length of Germany’s gas grid is 511,000 km.
 The pipelines which go to make up the gas grid are essential for transporting and distributing natural gas.
 They enable widely varying quantities of gas to be delivered safely over long distances.
 Considerable amounts of gas are transported across Germany to other EU states.